What is Information Gain and why does it matter for GEO?

 Why Information Gain Matters for GEO

-Information Gain is crucial for GEO because it directly influences the key performance indicators (KPIs) and architectural components of the RAG system that underlies every Generative Engine.
+Information Gain is crucial for GEO.
+Information Gain directly influences the key performance indicators (KPIs) and architectural components of the RAG system that underlies every Generative Engine.
+The core goal of GEO is shifting visibility from a click/ranking to a citation.

 1. Maximizing Citation Frequency and Authority